 Children's groups

-Prices for the activities described below in addition to Citadelle admission
+Prices for the activities described below are in addition to Citadel admission

-For bookings, no more than one visit/workshop per child from May to July, subject to availability.
+For reservations, no more than one visit/workshop per child from May to July and subject to the availability of mediators.

 No results